ylieder/ruffruleannotator/README.md

 select = [
     "F403", # undefined-local-with-import-star
     "F404", # late-future-import
-    # A line commented out breaks the sorting.
+    # Comment lines break the sorting.
 Rule IDs are sorted
-    # seperately above and below the comment section.
+    # seperately above and below the comment line.
     "F402", # import-shadowed-by-loop-var
     "F406", # already commented lines are not annotated
     # Lines with multiple rule ids are split